harikc456/slang_mini_assignment/README.md

 For running the test cases, Run the `tfidf_test.py` using the `python tfidf_test.py` command

-For uploading multiple files use the `upload_dir.py`, a input path is to be passed as commandline argument
+For uploading multiple files use the `upload_dir.py`, a input path is to be passed as a commandline argument

 ### Format
 ```